-- Indoor air and outdoor air samples will be collected over the same general time period and in the same manner at all locations to minimize possible discrepancies.
-Indoor air and outdoor air samples will be collected using one (1) Liter Summa Canisters® equipped with pre-calibrated laboratory supplied flow regulators set for a flow rate of 0.02 L/minute.
+- Indoor air and outdoor air samples will be collected concurrent with the sub-slab soil vapor samples in the following manner: - Indoor air and outdoor air samples will be collected over the same general time period and in the same manner at all locations to minimize possible discrepancies.
+Indoor air and outdoor air samples will be collected using one (1) Liter Summa Canisters® equipped with pre-calibrated laboratory supplied flow regulators set for a flow rate of 0.003 L/minute.
 The regulators will be calibrated by the laboratory for a sampling time of six (6) hours.
 The Summa Canisters® will be certified clean by the laboratory. - Indoor air samples will be collected from a height of approximately three (3)-feet above the floor surface. - Outdoor air samples will be collected near the air intake for the building or at an upwind location approximately three (3) feet above the ground surface.